exonum/exonum-doc/src/get-started/test-service.md

   of the service.
 - [API testing](#testing-api) treats the service as a *black* box, using its HTTP APIs to process transactions and read requests.
-A good idea is to use this kind of testing to verify API-specific code.
+A good idea is to use this kind of testing to verify the API-specific code.

-In both cases, tests generally follow the same pattern:
+In both cases tests generally follow the same pattern:

 - Initialize the testkit
 - Introduce changes to the blockchain via transactions